GSA/piv-guides/_engineering/02_ssh.md

 {% include alert-info.html content = "Your PIV/CAC contains an authentication certificate key pair (public and private) for smart card logon.
 Using a PIV/CAC key pair is very similar to using a self-signed key pair for SSH.
 The setup below is meant for PIV/CAC based authentication." %}

 The setup instructions required for your computer is shown in the sections for Windows, MacOS and Linux desktops.
 The last section provides instructions for the linux server administrator to setup your account for PIV/CAC access.
 To enable PIV/CAC authentication for Windows, this guide uses PuTTY-CAC.
-For macOS 10.12.x (Sierra), this guide uses native smart-card features.
+For macOS 10.12.x (Sierra) and newer versions, this guide uses native smart-card features.
 Opensource software OpenSC is used for the linux desktops.
 Other commercial options are also available but not covered in this guide.

 - [Windows](#ssh-from-windows)
 - [MacOS](#ssh-from-macos)